Check out answers to some of our patients’ most commonly asked questions about cancer treatment at Sylvester Comprehensive Cancer Center.

 Please call 1-844-324-HOPE (4673).

 If you’re an existing Sylvester patient in need of a follow-up appointment, please call the Physician Referral Office at 305-243-5757 or 800-432-0191.
-Appointments can generally be made from 7:30 a.m.-5:30 p.m.
+Appointments can generally be made from 7:30 a.m. to 5:30 p.m.
 EST, Monday through Friday.
 Alternately, you can request an appointment online with one of our cancer specialists by filling out our secure online appointment form.

 What do I need to bring to my appointment?